AxaFrance/spring-ai-workshop/workshop/exercise-3.md

 ### Part 4 - Format query with context information

-Add `PromptTemplate` attribute and initialize it in the constructor by passing the following hard-coded instructions as the argument.
+Add `PromptTemplate` attribute called `userPromptTemplate` and initialize it in the constructor by passing the following hard-coded instructions as the argument.

 ```
 Answer the question based on this context: